-The first line identifies the server you wish work with, your username and password (if needed), and settings for encryption and compression.
+The top line identifies the server, your username and password (if needed), and settings for encryption and compression.
 To contact the server, type "Return" one of those text fields or click the button.

 |User & Pass||If the remote host requires authentication, enter the username and password provided by your administrator.|